Cost of Attendance

-A $75.00 non-refundable application fee will be assessed all international students who apply for admission.
+A $75.00 non-refundable application fee will be assessed by all international students who apply for admission.

 International Education Fee

-A per credit hour fee will be assessed to all students who enroll.
-This fee allows continuous improvement in course instruction and outstanding advising services.
+A $3.00 per semester international education fee will be assessed to all students who enroll.
+This fee is used to support activities and recruitment of international students.

 Late Registration Fee

-Students will be assessed a $50.00 non-refundable late registration fee if they register and/or pay beginning the first day of class for a semester.
+Students will be assessed a $50.00 non-refundable late registration fee if they register on the first day of a semester or later.

 Medical Services Fee

-A medical services fee of $47.00 per semester will be assessed all students who enroll.
-This fee is prorated for summer short terms.
+A medical services fee of $51.00 per semester will be assessed for all students who enroll.
 The medical services fee is used to provide medical services to students at the University.

 A program fee will be assessed to all students who enroll.
 This fee supports academic programs on each campus.